root-project/root/README/ReleaseNotes/v608/index.md

   specified by `SetMaximum()` and `SetMinimum()`.
 * In `TMarker3DBox` when a box marker has a size equal to zero it is not painted.
   Painting it produced a dot with the X11 backend.
+* New class `TRatioPlot` implemented by Paul Gessinger <hello@paulgessinger.com>.
+  Class for displaying ratios, differences and fit residuals.

+  `TRatioPlot` has two constructors, one which accepts two histograms, and is responsible for setting up the calculation of ratios and differences.
+This calculation is in part delegated to `TEfficiency`.
+A single option can be given as a parameter, that is used to determine which procedure is chosen.
+The remaining option string is then passed through to the calculation, if applicable.

+  Several examples illustrate how to use this class.
+See:
+  `$ROOTSYS/tutorials/hist/ratioplot?.C`

 ## New histogram drawing options